partylikeits1983/miden-tutorials/book/src/web-client/mint_consume_create_tutorial.md

 Minting a note from a faucet on Miden means a faucet account creates a new note targeted to the requesting account.
 The requesting account must consume this note for the assets to appear in their account.

-To identify notes that are ready to consume, the Miden web client has a useful function `get_consumable_notes`.
+To identify notes that are ready to consume, the Miden WebClient has a useful function `get_consumable_notes`.
 It is also important to sync the state of the client before calling the `get_consumable_notes` function.

 *Tip: If you know the expected number of notes after a transaction, use `await` or a loop condition to verify their availability before calling `get_consumable_notes`.
 This prevents unnecessary application idling.*

 #### Identifying which notes are available:
 ```ts
 consumable_notes = await client.get_consumable_notes(accountId);
 ```